13 July 2026

 For dessert?
 The Executive Committee had recently picked up New Native American Cuisine: Five-Star Recipes From The Chefs Of Arizona's Kai Restaurant, which included a recipe for butternut squash creme brûlée, which seemed like the obvious choice.

-Mad Kitchen Scientist decided to guild the lily,
+Mad Kitchen Scientist decided to gild the lily,

 so to speak,